linkedin/iris/docs/source/index.rst

 - Professionally-designed rich frontend facilitating great usability, to make creating and managing complex escalation plans a breeze.
 - High availability, distributed by nature.

+At linkedin, we use Iris together with our open-source shift scheduling system Oncall_.
+The combination of the two provide a way to manage on-call schedules and ensure that the person scheduled as on-call at a given time is notified of any issues.

 Table of contents